VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and the latest version of [Steammodded](https://github.com/Steamopollys/Steamodded) **(Version 1.0.0~ALPHA-1203a or later)**.
 Without these dependencies, this mod will not function.

+Download the latest release zip file and put the folder inside it in your Balatro Mods folder (located at %APPDATA%/Balatro/Mods).
+And that's it!

 ## Credits
 Created by **BarrierTrio/Gote** in collaboration with **Keku**